1840s: China

-On August 29, 1842, the first of two Opium Wars ended between China and Britain with the Treaty of Nanking.
+On August 29, 1842, the first of two Opium Wars ended between China and Britain with the Treaty of Nanking, signed by Keying and Yilibu on behalf of the Daoguang Emperor, and Henry Pottinger on behalf of Queen Victoria.
+The treaty was based on the 1841 Convention of Chuenpi signed by Qishan and Charles Elliot.
 One of the consequences was the cession of modern-day Hong Kong Island to the British.
 Hong Kong would eventually be returned to China in 1997.

 On July 3, 1844 the United States signed the Treaty of Wanghia with the Qing Empire.
 The treaty established five U.S. treaty ports in China with extraterritoriality and was the first unequal treaty that the United States imposed on the dynasty.

 Japan

 The 1840s comprised the end of the Tenpō era (1830–1844), the entirety of the Kōka era (1844–1848), and the beginning of the Kaei era (1848–1854).
 The decade saw the end of the reign of Emperor Ninko in 1846, who was succeeded by his son, Emperor Kōmei.

 Southeastern Asia

 Siam and Vietnam

 The Siamese-Vietnamese War (1841–1845) in Cambodia erupted between Vietnam (then under the rule of the Nguyễn dynasty) and Siam (under the House of Chakri).
 In the increasingly confrontational rivalry between Vietnam and Siam, the conflict was triggered by Vietnam's absorption of Cambodia and the demotion of the Khmer monarchs.
 Siam under Rama III seized the opportunity to intervene as the tide of Khmer discontent rose against Vietnamese rule.

 Emperors Minh Mạng, Thiệu Trị and Tự Đức ruled Vietnam during the 1840s under the Nguyễn dynasty.